library(readr)

 library(stringr)

-1 Exploration and vizualization of Starbuck coffee use
+library(ggplot2)1 Exploration and vizualization of Starbuck coffee use

 NSC-R Tidy Tuesday workshop January 2022